GCuser99/tbImportExport/README.md

 ### The one exception: `Settings`

 `Settings` file is different, and `export` treats it differently.
-It is not an empty scaffolding folder the IDE can regenerate from nothing — it holds the project name, references, version, and compile options.
+It holds the project name, references, version, and compile options.
 If it is missing, the IDE cannot reconstruct that content: the project opens with its source intact but its references, name, and version blanked.

 So **`export` refuses to pack a directory tree that has no top-level `Settings` file entry**, rather than produce a misleadingly useless file.
 It stops before writing anything and reports: